+(57) ABSTRACT

-(57) Abstract: A method and apparatus for accessing memory comprising monitoring memory accesses from a hardware prefetcher; determining whether the memory accesses from the hardware prefetcher are used by an out-of-order core; and switching memory accesses from a first mode to a second mode if a percentage of the memory access generated by the hardware prefetcher are used by the out-of-order core.
+A method and apparatus for accessing memory comprising monitoring memory accesses from a hardware prefetcher and determining whether the memory accesses from the hardware prefetcher are used by an out-of-order core.
+A front side bus controller switches memory access modes from a minimize memory access latency mode to a maximize memory bus bandwidth mode if a percentage of the memory accesses generated by the hardware prefetcher are used by the out-of-order core.